Parsley Potatoes, made with buttered red potatoes and fresh parsley, are an easy, comforting, picky-eater-approved side dish.

 - Drain Completely.
-Once you drain the boiled potatoes in a strainer, it is best to return them to the hot pan and place over low heat for a minute or two.
+Once you drain the boiled potatoes in a strainer, it is best to return them to the hot pan and place them over low heat for a minute or two.
 This allows all the water to evaporate and lets the butter coat the potatoes evenly.

-- Twice Baked Potatoes
+- Crispy Smashed Potatoes

-- Scalloped Potatoes
+- Roasted Red Potatoes

 If you gave these Parsley Potatoes a try, I would love for you to leave a comment and review below.

-- 3 pounds red potatoes scrubbed and cut into bite size chunks
+- 3 pounds red potatoes scrubbed clean

-- 3 tablespoons butter
+- 3 tablespoons unsalted butter